KenSuenobu/scattersphere/scattersphere-docs/SINGLE_SERVER.md

 This way, any tasks that are started can be called by specifying the full classpath to the `RunnableTask` object.
 Only objects that extend `RunnableTask` may be run dynamically.

+## Instantiation of Tasks and Jobs

+`Tasks` do not need to be instantiated through the system, however, `Job` objects do.
+Since a `Job` is a series of `Tasks` with dependencies, these need to be defined by hand.
+Therefore, any `Job` objects that are instantiated need to keep track of the `Tasks` that they rely on.
+Once the associated `Job` finishes, the `Task` lock is removed.

+Once a `Job` is defined by on the server, the `Job` can be re-run and used as many times as necessary by simply telling the server to start the job by the given name.

+## Serializable Job Definitions

+A `JobDefinition` object will need to be created to describe how a `Job` is constructed from the given available `Tasks` that have been registered.

+The `JobDefinition` object is loaded _after_ all of the associated `Tasks` have been registered in the server.
+Once the `JobDefinition` objects have been deserialized into the server, they are automatically registered, and available for instantiation as the user sees fit.

+`JobDefinition` objects should only be saved on the filesystem on demand, they should not be done by the server automatically (unless otherwise designed.)
+This way, a `JobDefinition` is not persisted without specifically telling the server to write the data to disk.  `JobDefinitions` should be persisted using JSON, so that these entries can be easily modified by hand as required.